stephenjohnlimb/boot/K8s.md

 Those applications can then be exposed via **services** which expose ports in a configurable manner.

-You can get command line completion when using bash with:
+You can get `kubectl` command line completion when using bash with:
 ```
 echo "source <(kubectl completion bash)" >> ~/.bashrc
 ```

+#### Some Kubectl commands

 Now the basic `kubectl` commands involved in getting information about the above cluster concepts.

 ```
-# View the kubernetes configuration
+# To view the kubernetes configuration
 kubectl config view

 # A quick overview of the cluster